Manager of the Building Victorian Community Music Leadership Project (stage 1) (Leadership Project for short)

 - Coordinate and attend 8 x 4-hour meetings of the core project action group (48 hours)

-- Oversee the conduct and write-up of international research into community music leadership (28 hours)
+- Oversee the conduct and write-up of international research into community music leadership (to be mainly conducted by volunteers) (28 hours)

-- Design, facilitate and write up a half-day meeting of 16 most experienced CMVic music leaders to review existing CMVic music leader programs and discuss plans for future in the light of info gathered.
+- Design, facilitate and write up a half-day meeting of 16 most experienced CMVic music leaders to review existing CMVic music leader programs and draft plans for the future based on their knowledge.
 (30 hours)